Manage data points

 Operate

-This data point is used on a schematic.
+This data point is used on a Schematic or on a Measurement Chart widget.

 Energy Management